 - Human Made email address (please use @hmn.md )

 - Favourite video of you speaking (from youtube or WordPress.tv)

 Step 2: Take your profile picture

-You need nothing special to take your profile picture, just your webcam and yourself. 🔒 There is a guide to doing this here.
+You need nothing special to take your profile picture, just your webcam and yourself. 🔒 There is a guide to doing this here, starting from page 22.

 Please follow the guide and 🔒 upload your photo here.